MarthinL/ssk/README.md

 ### What This Means for Different Roles

 - **Users**: Interact with the representation layer through SQL.
 The encoding is invisible.
+See [Project Concerns](PROJECT_CONCERNS.md) for strategic context.
 - **Contributors**: Work ON specific concerns while treating others as black boxes.
-The concern hierarchy guides focus.
+See [Implementation Concerns](IMPLEMENTATION_CONCERNS.md) for technical decomposition and [Architecture Guide](ARCHITECTURE.md) for contribution patterns.
 - **Architects**: The separation enables future enhancements (GIN indexing, additional formats) without disrupting existing semantics.
+See both concern models for the complete picture.

 ## For Different Audiences